jhollist/dc_r/jeff_dc_crib_notes_sql.md

     - Let’s try to combine what we’ve learned so far in a single query.
 Using the surveys table write a query to display the three date fields, species_id, and weight in kilograms (rounded to two decimal places), for individuals captured in 1999, ordered alphabetically by the species_id.
 Write the query as a single line, then put each clause on its own line, and see how more legible the query becomes!

 # 02 Aggregation
+Aggregation allows us to combine results

+1. COUNT and GROUP BY
+    - We can use COUNT, with the start returns all rows
+    - SELECT COUNT(*) FROM surveys;
+    - SELECT COUNT(*), SUM(weight) FROM surveys;
+    - SELECT ROUND(SUM(weight)/1000.0, 3) FROM surveys;
+    - Mention MAX, MIN, AVG

+## Challenge
+    - stickies down
+    - Write a query that returns: total weight, average weight, and the min and max weights for all animals caught over the duration of the survey.
+Can you modify it so that it outputs these values only for weights between 5 and 10?

+    - Now lets do this same thing, but by species_id
+    - SELECT COUNT(*) FROM surveys GROUP BY species_id;
+    - GROUP BY can be used with multiple comma separate fields

+## Challenge
+    - stickies down
+    - Write queries that return:
+        - How many individuals were counted in each year. a) in total; b) per each species.
+        - Average weight of each species in each year.
+        - Can you modify the above queries combining them into one?

+2. HAVING keyword
+3. Ordering aggregated results
+4. Saving queries

 # 03 Joins and Aliases